Akkermansia muciniphila

 Akkermansia muciniphila is a human intestinal symbiont, isolated from human feces.
-It is a mucin-degrading bacterium belonging to the genus, Akkermansia, discovered in 2004 by Muriel Derrien and Willem de Vos at Wageningen University of the Netherlands.
+It is a mucin-degrading bacterium belonging to the genus Akkermansia, discovered in 2004 by Muriel Derrien and Willem de Vos at Wageningen University of the Netherlands.
 It belongs to the phylum Verrucomicrobiota and its type strain is MucT (=ATCC BAA-835T =CIP 107961T).
-It is under preliminary research for its potential association with metabolic disorders.
+It is under preliminary research for its potential beneficial associations with metabolic disorders.

 Morphology

-A. muciniphila is a gram-negative, strictly anaerobic, non-motile, non-spore-forming, oval-shaped bacterium.
+Akkermansia muciniphila is a Gram-negative, strictly anaerobic, non-motile, non-spore-forming, oval bacterium.